DCAPS

 KANGAYAM CATTLE RESEARCH STATION, Sathyamangalam

 The Kangayam breed of cattle of Tamil Nadu is best known for its superior draught qualities, adaptation to poor nutrition and longevity.
 Bullocks are primarily used for transport of agricultural produce, besides being used for various agricultural operations.
-The breed derives the name from its home tract, viz.
-Kangayam taluk in Tiruppur district.
-As per the estimate of 1996, the size of Kangayam population in the breeding tract was 0.479 million (4,79,179).
-According to the Survey of Animal Husbandry Department, Kangayam cattle population had been reported to be dwindling from 11.74 lakh in 1990 to around 4.44 lakh in 2000.
-Based on breed survey conducted in 2012, total population of Kangayam estimated was 1,93,445 among this the pure Kangayam is around 80,620, remaining 1,12,825 animals are graded.
-Considering the decreasing rate of population of Kangayam breed, the Kangayam Cattle Research Station was established by Govt. of Tamil Nadu with a budget outlay of 250 lakhs under NADP funding during 2017-2018.
-The station is established under Tamil Nadu Veterinary and Animal Sciences University at Uppupallam, Baguthampalayam, Sathyamangalam on 18.09.2017 with the following objectives:
+The breed derives its name from its native tract, Kangayam taluk in Tiruppur district.
+According to estimates from 1996, the Kangayam population in its breeding tract was about 4.79 lakh.
+However, data from the Animal Husbandry Department indicated a sharp decline, from 11.74 lakh in 1990 to around 4.44 lakh in 2000.
+Further, a breed survey conducted in 2012 estimated the total population at 1,93,445, of which only about 80,620 were purebred, while 1,12,825 were graded animals.

 Objectives